omarhibshi/foundry-defi-stablecoin-f23/README.md

     a.
 We will only allow the following coins to be deposited and therefore used as collateral:
     1. wETH
     2. wBTC

+- Calculate health factor function
+- set health factor if debt is 0
+- Added a bunch of view function

+1. what are our invariant/properties?

+Some more lessons to learn
+1. Some proper oracle use
+2. write more test (for us to do)
+3. Smart Contract Audit preparation